facelessuser/backrefs/docs/src/markdown/index.md

 ## Unicode Properties

 A number of various Unicode properties are supported in Backrefs, but only for Re as Regex already has its own implementation of Unicode properties.
-Some properties may not be available on certain Python versions due the included Unicode build.
+Some properties may not be available on certain Python versions due to the included Unicode build.

 It is important to note that Backrefs handles Unicode properties by transforming them to character classes with all the associated characters: `\p{Cs}` --> `[\ud800\udb7f-\udb80\udbff-\udc00\udfff]`.
 Because of this, Backrefs can create really large regular expressions that the underlying engine must walk through.
 In short, Re with Backrefs will never be as efficient or fast as using Regex's Unicode properties, but it is very useful when you need or want to use Re.